 This document describes the criteria and process for establishing the need for an ANZSDP, including a brief outline of the editorial, approval and publication process.
 The policy is designed to help laboratory diagnosticians and other scientists to understand the rationale used in the development of ANZSDPs.

 This policy applies to terrestrial and aquatic ANZSDPs and any associated procedural documents managed by the National Laboratory Task Group.

 4. Policy and process

 The need for a new ANZSDP, or revision of an existing ANZSDP or Australian standard diagnostic technique (ASDT), is determined by the National Laboratory Task Group, often in consultation with relevant senior Australian and New Zealand scientists.
 Where relevant and if available, previous authors should be included in the revision of existing ANZSDPs.
 Laboratory task group members nominate a senior author and, if necessary, one or more co-authors (alternatively the senior author may nominate a co-author/s).
 If the nomination is accepted, the author/s and the National Laboratory Task Group work together to produce the final document.
-Following AHC approval, the final version of the ANZSDP is published on the Department of Agriculture and Water Resources website—see Australian and New Zealand standard diagnostic procedures (ANZSDPs).
+Following AHC approval, the final version of the ANZSDP is published on the Department of Agriculture, Fisheries and Forestry website—see Australian and New Zealand standard diagnostic procedures (ANZSDPs).